theng23/UA_DATA_ENGINEER_ASSESSMENT/README.md

   - Legally aligned

 ### PART 5: Silver Transformation

+> **Note:** The code in this section was implemented based on my own design
+> flow and reasoning.
+It may not produce the exact expected output in all
+> edge cases.
+The thinking and decisions behind each step are documented
+> above — those are entirely my own.
+I used AI to help write the implementation.

 #### TASK 5A: KPI ACTUALS: Bronze to silver

 1. Ingest both kpi_actual_long.csv and kpi_actual_wide.csv

 <details>